New Technology Was Necessary!

 - Thermal oxidation

-- Level of metal oxidation catalysts
+- Level of metal oxidation

 - Environment and type of driving

-Note: If the corrosion inhibitors are in good
+Note: If the corrosion

-condition, even high amounts of moisture (5%) will not cause corrosion.
+moisture (5%) will not cause corrosion.
+Most people believe

-inhibitor package has been depleted.
+corrosion when the inhibitor package has been depleted.

 TOP

-- Corrosion inhibitors in brake fluid are depleted
+- Corrosion inhibitors in brake

-- Boiling point of brake fluid is reduced
+- Boiling point of brake fluid is

 - Thermal stability is decreased.